waikato-llm/llm-dataset-converter/plugins/classification-label-map.md

 # classification-label-map

 * domain(s): classification
-* accepts: ldc.supervised.classification.ClassificationData
+* accepts: ldc.api.supervised.classification.ClassificationData
-* generates: ldc.supervised.classification.ClassificationData
+* generates: ldc.api.supervised.classification.ClassificationData

 Generates a label string/int map and can also replace the label with the integer index.